HarshithaGandamalla/WhatsUpClone/README.md

     2. Run npm install in both the folders 'whatsappclone' (frontend) and 'nodejs' (backend).
 This will download all the dependencies            listed in package.json file.
     3. Run npm start to start the Angular 2 project.
     4. Navigate to http://localhost:4200/.
+    5. Run npm start in the nodejs folder to start the server on http://localhost:4000/.
 ## Running unit tests

 Run ng test to execute the unit tests via [Karma](https://karma-runner.github.io/1.0/index.html).